joknarf/rbs/README.md

 # rbs
-reverse interactive command server over ssh
+reverse interactive command server over ssh, and reverse ssh proxy

 ## features

 * reverse command/shell using ssh from local/remote server to another remote server
+* reverse ssh proxy server
 * no ssh tunnel needed (no TCPForwarding/Getway needed)
 * just need ssh access to remote to serve a local shell/command on it, using simple fifo to communicate
 * no listening process on shell served server, only use standard ssh connection